florian-rieder/swiss-games-viz/README.md

 # Swiss Games Viz'

-This project is a dashboard visualisation of data about Swiss games, obtained from [Swiss Games Garden](https://swissgames.garden), made for the course "Data visualisation" given by Isaac Pante at the University of Lausanne (UNIL, SLI).
+This project is a dashboard visualisation of data about Swiss games, obtained from [Swiss Games Garden](https://swissgames.garden), made for the course "Data visualisation" given by Isaac Pante (UNIL, SLI) at the University of Lausanne.

 This visualisation allows for a greater understanding of the types of games made in Switzerland chronologically, geographically, thematically, as well as technically.
 It adds to the functionality of the Swiss Games Garden website, by allowing the visualisation and exploration of the data in a much more intuitive and interactive fashion.